Creative-Coding-RSS-2021/exercise_2/Readme.md

 ```

-- in order to be able to do smth with this `event` somewhere else in our code, we will need to store events values we need.
+- to do smth. with this `event` somewhere else in our code, we will need to store events values we need.
 To do that, we can use a global object:

 ```
 const MouseCoord = {